Equestrian statue of Joan of Arc (Washington, D.C.): Later history

 In 1929, on the 500th anniversary of Joan of Arc's successful assault on St. Loup during the siege of Orléans, a commemorative event sponsored by the Society of Women of France of New York took place at the statue.
 Ulysses S. Grant III, Sherrill's successor, presided over the ceremony.
 Among those in attendance were French Ambassador Paul Claudel and Polifeme, both of whom spoke.
 Active duty members of the military and members of the Veterans of Foreign Wars attended, and the Marine Band played the national anthems of each country.
-A military airplane flew over Meridian Hill Park while dropping thousands of poppies.
+A military airplane flew over Meridian Hill Park and dropped thousands of poppies.

 Since 1932, Joan of Arcs sword has been repeatedly stolen.
 The first known instance took place in December 1932.
 It was found in a hedge the following month, "bent but unbroken".
 The statue was damaged in 1936 by children climbing on top of it.
 By 1947, the National Capital Parks had replaced the sword several times.
 The NPS removed the statue in 1977 for $2,330 worth of repairs and reinstalled it the following year.
 In 1980, a metalworker hired to replace the missing sword said "[It] has been broken off maybe a dozen times.
 We put a new sword up, and every time it was there less than a month."

 In 1992, members of Washington Parks and People held a rally at the statue, asking that it be repaired and moved to a location facing 16th Street NW.
 The rally included a woman wearing armor while riding a horse, live music, and a visit by the wife of French Ambassador Jacques Andreani.
 Despite this, the statue remained without a sword until 2011, when a full restoration costing $43,039 took place.
 In 2016, the sword was stolen again.
-Joan of Arc underwent another restoration in 2018 by the Rock Creek Conservancy, which included repairing cracks in the pedestal and replacing missing parts of the horse's bridle and spur.
+Joan of Arc underwent another restoration in 2024 by the Rock Creek Conservancy, which included repairing cracks in the pedestal and replacing missing parts of the horse's bridle and spur.
 A new sword costing $18,000 was installed that same year as part of the commemoration of Women’s History Month.